Fresh Egg Pasta Dough

-Making fresh pasta is so simple, yet it feels like such an achievement!
-Make the dough by hand or in the food processor, then run it through a pasta machine or make into your desired shape by hand.
+Making fresh pasta is so simple, yet it feels like such an achievement.
+Make the dough by hand or in the food processor, then either run it through a pasta machine or make into your desired shape by hand.
 You can either eat it straightaway or air dry a batch and then store it in an airtight jar for another day.
 To make a truly rich and bright pasta dough, use only egg yolks (not the whites) in the dough, at a ratio of 2 egg yolks to 100g Tipo 00 pasta flour.

-4 Old cotswold legbar eggs
+4 Clarence Court Old Cotswold Legbar eggs

 400g Tipo 00 pasta flour